daerich/daerich.github.io.old/_posts/2019-03-01-gta-mods-revamped.md

 ## Cars & Cosmetics
 * EUP Law and Order
 * EUP Serve and Rescue
+* Off-Duty and Special Duties Pack(eup) by Pacific Pig
 * EUP Vests by GrandTheftPD

 ### Visuals